humdrum-tools/humdrum-documentation/guide/ch27/index.md

 as the instruction to begin executing a command, we need to escape it.
 Depending on the shell, the carriage return can be escaped in various ways.
-One way is to precede the carriage return by control-V (meaning
+One way is to precede the carriage return by control-V (meaning "verbatim").
-\"verbatim\").
 Another way is to type control-M rather than a carriage return.
 In the following command we have used the backslash to escape a control-M character: